goauthentik/authentik/website/integrations/services/engomo/index.md

 - Click the plus button next in the Users section.
 - Select `authentik` as the Authenticator in the dropdown.
 - Create your user by typing in the email as the Username used in authentik.

+At this point you are done.

+## testing the login

+- Open a browser of your choice and open the URL `https://engomo.company`.
+- Enter the created user's email adress and hit the small arrow icon to log in.
+- You should be redirected to authentik with all its login flows you have created by yourself.
+- If you are redirected back to the `https://engomo.company/composer` URL you did everything correct.

+> [!IMPORTANT]
+> You will only have access to the app or composer page if you granted the permission to the newly created user of course.